Nederlandsche Suikerraffinaderij: Foundation

-In business (1850-1858)
+In business (1850–1858)

-In 1850 and 1851 the Nederlandsche Suikerraffinaderij was very busy.
+In 1850 and 1851, the Nederlandsche Suikerraffinaderij (NSR) was very busy.
 Profits were not good in 1851, because very strong supplies of colonial and beet sugar forced white sugar prices downward.
-In 1852 the NSR employed 400-800 people, while its competitors Spakler & Tetterode employed 80 regular staff, and Beuker & Hulshoff 160 regular staff.
+In 1852 the company employed 400–800 people, while its competitors Spakler & Tetterode employed 80 regular staff, and Beuker & Hulshoff 160 regular staff.
 The numbers for the Amsterdamsche Stoom Raffinaderij were not given.
 In 1853 the Amsterdam refineries processed about 83,000 tons of raw sugar, of which 21,000 tons by the NSR.
 Of these 21,000 tons about 7,000 were exported to the United Kingdom.
 1855 was a good year for the Amsterdam refineries.
 The NSR processed 19,000 tons of the 66,502 that Amsterdam processed in total.
 In 1856 the Dutch white sugar export dropped from 53.2 to 46.3 million kg.
 Of these 36 million had gone to the Mediterranean in 1855, but this trade came under pressure from French competition.
 A change in taxes on sugar also posed a problem.
 In 1856 NSR processed 16 million tons of the 65 million processed in Amsterdam.

 In 1857 the general situation for the Dutch sugar industry became very serious.
 The white sugar export was only 42.75 million kg, with export shifting from the Mediterranean to the United Kingdom.
 In Amsterdam only 36.5 million kg of raw sugar was processed, of which 12 million by the NSR.
 Competitor Amsterdamsche Stoom Suikerraffinaderij had two of its refineries standing idle, and worked for only a few weeks.
 In November 1857, a proposal to liquidate the company was discussed in a shareholders meeting, but was rejected.
 The same meeting did approve the dismissal of the De Bruyn brothers as directors.
 Also in 1857 Fa.
 De Bruyn asked a government permit to found a sugar factory to produce raw sugar from sugar beets.
 This would become the Commanditaire Sociëteit voor Landbouw en Industrie onder firma De Bruyn, which founded the first successful beet sugar factory of the Netherlands in Zevenbergen.

-This first period of business by NSR ended with the May 1858 shareholders meeting accepting the significant losses by deprecating the nominal value of shares from ƒ 1,000 to ƒ 350.
-This brought the share capital down to ƒ 980,000.
-The original proposal had been to diminish this to ƒ 700,000, and so the shareholders put it ƒ 280,000 higher.
-A judge would later rule that the higher number caused the balance asset buildings and machinery to be fictitious for at least ƒ 158,000.
+This first period of business by NSR ended with the May 1858 shareholders meeting accepting the significant losses by deprecating the nominal value of shares from ƒ1,000 to ƒ350.
+This brought the share capital down to ƒ980,000.
+The original proposal had been to diminish this to ƒ700,000, and so the shareholders put it ƒ280,000 higher.
+A judge would later rule that the higher number caused the balance asset buildings and machinery to be fictitious for at least ƒ158,000.